-The financial statements consolidate the financial statements of Olympus Pacific Minerals Inc. (the Company) and its subsidiaries (the Group).
-All intra-group balances and transactions, including unrealized profits and losses arising from intra-Group transactions, have been eliminated in full.
+The financial statements consolidate the financial statements of the Company and the Group.
+All intragroup balances and transactions, including unrealized profits and losses arising from intra-Group transactions, have been eliminated in full.

 Foreign currency translation

 The consolidated financial statements are presented in United States dollars, which is the parent company's functional currency and the Group's presentation currency.
 The financial statements of subsidiaries are maintained in their functional currencies and converted to US dollars for consolidation of the Group results.
 The functional currency of each entity is determined after consideration of the primary economic environment of the entity.
 The monetary assets and liabilities of the Company that are denominated in currencies other than the United States dollar are translated at the rate of exchange at the dates of the consolidated statements of financial position and non-monetary items are translated at historical rates.
 Revenues and expenses are translated at the average exchange rate for the year.
 Exchange gains and losses arising on translation are included in the consolidated statements of income (loss) and comprehensive income (loss).